andyhawks/civicactions-compliance-docs/CivicActions-Common-Control-Policy.md

 CivicActions has implemented and documented a set of common control policies.
 All policies are disseminated to employees and contractors via the [CivicActions Handbook](https://civicactions-handbook.readthedocs.io/en/latest/README/) and through required re-occuring internal trainings.

-CivicActions Security Operations works to ensure policies stay current given any updates to law, regulation, or operational procedures.
+CivicActions Information Security works to ensure policies stay current given any updates to law, regulation, or operational procedures.

 These policies are managed as part of the general information security policy for all of CivicActions and its client services, particularly when indicated by contract, regulation or law.